A Cry for Community Among Teens

 2. What opportunities did you have for life-giving community when growing up?
 Who invested in you and affirmed your value?
 Who believed in you?

-3. Is there a student you can encourage and perhaps mentor who is not your child?
+3. Is there a student who is not your child you can encourage and, perhaps, mentor?
 Their story could be dramatically different because you did.

 BlogRachael Ingersol